-How to Get Your Therapy Clinic Ready for 2022
+How to Get Your Therapy Clinic Ready for the Upcoming Year

 We’ve told you before that we believe January is the most critical month for your therapy business.
-As we round out the most complicated year the industry has seen in a while and get ready to welcome 2022, we cannot stress this enough.
+As we round out the most complicated year the industry has seen in a while and get ready to welcome the new year, we cannot stress this enough.

 At the start of the year, there is a chance to refresh the way your clinic operates.
-This January, here’s how to make sure your therapy practice not only recovers from a potentially tough couple of years but thrives in 2022.
+This January, here’s how to make sure your therapy practice not only recovers from a potentially tough couple of years but thrives in the future.

-Types of Goals to Set for Your Therapy Clinic in 2022
+Types of Goals to Set for Your Therapy Clinic in the Upcoming Year

 It’s important to think about all the factors involved in clinic ownership prior to setting goals.
 All the behind-the-scenes nitty-gritty of the therapy business affects your bottom line.
-Following are just a few of the things you may not remember to consider before 2022 gets rolling:
+Following are just a few of the things you may not remember to consider before the new year gets rolling:

 • How many patients would you like to see this year?
 Per week, per month, and per provider?